 Who we are

-Adolf Stuehff is one of the last remaining from the old family of the Stecknitz boatmen, who used to bring the so-called "white gold of the middle ages" – salt – from Lueneburg near the Elbe River to Luebeck by means of the Canal.
+Adolf Stuehff was one of the last remaining from the old family of the Stecknitz boatmen, who used to bring the so-called "white gold of the middle ages" – salt – from Lueneburg near the Elbe River to Luebeck by means of the Canal.

 He was born and raised in the quarter lying below Luebeck’s ancient cathedral, at the upper Trave River.
 Just like all his Ancestors, Adolf Stuehff is a true sailor.